-Nine finalists were selected to present their entries at the March 7 Design Awards event, where a jury comprised of leaders in green stormwater infrastructure selected three winners-one for each competition site.
+Nine finalists were selected to present their entries to a jury and the public at the March 7 Design Awards event, where a jury of comprised of leaders in green stormwater infrastructure selected three winners-one for each competition site.
 Each winner was awarded a \$10,000 prize.